manyetox/Light-Modulator-MEMS-Mic-Amp/README.md

 ## License

+Copyright © 2026 Taylan Arslan.

-This project is made available under the **PolyForm Noncommercial License 1.0.0**.
+This project is available for **research, educational, academic, personal, and other non-commercial use** under the terms of the [`LICENSE`](LICENSE) file.

-Non-commercial research, educational and personal use is permitted subject to the terms of the license.
+**Commercial use is not permitted under the public license.**

-**Commercial use requires a separate commercial license from the author.**
+Commercial manufacture, integration into a commercial product or service, internal commercial R&D, resale, or other commercial exploitation requires a **separate commercial license from the author**.

+Commercial licenses may be provided for a fee.
+For commercial licensing enquiries, please contact **Taylan Arslan**.

+The project is provided **as-is, without warranty**.
+Users are responsible for verifying the design, selecting appropriate components, complying with applicable regulations, and following electrical and laser-safety requirements.

-See [`LICENSE`](LICENSE) for the controlling terms.
+See [`LICENSE`](LICENSE) for the complete terms.
 ## Author

 **Taylan Arslan**